Data Streams Tutorial

 }

-Upon success, query the source url https://stream.keboola.com/v1/branches/{branchId}/sources/github-issues and the response will contain the source you’ve just created:
+Upon success, query the source URL https://stream.keboola.com/v1/branches/{branchId}/sources/github-issues, and the response will contain the source you’ve just created:

 {